rsc/2fa/README.md

 key and the current time, so it is important that the system clock have at least one-minute accuracy.

-The keychain is stored unencrypted in the text file `$HOME/.2fa`.
+The keychain is stored unencrypted in the text file $HOME/.2fa or in $XDG_CONFIG_HOME/2fa if XDG_CONFIG_HOME is set.

 ## Example